 “If we can understand the laws of cause and effect, anyone can predict the future: what we do today leads us to tomorrow’s destination.” – Celso Cukierkorn

-One of the challenges with having inconsistent income is that, if you don’t have a buffer zone, you can end up using your higher earnings months to catch up on debts that were run up during lower earning months.
-Ideally, you want to use your higher earning months to get ahead and build savings that you can use to supplement your income in lower earning months.
+One of the challenges with having an inconsistent income is that, if you don’t have a buffer zone, you can end up using your higher earnings months to catch up on debts that were run up during lower-earning months.
+Ideally, you want to use your higher-earning months to get ahead and build savings that you can use to supplement your income in lower-earning months.

-While having inconsistent income can create stress during lower earning months, it can also create opportunities to save more during higher earning months.
+While having an inconsistent income can create stress during lower-earning months, it can also create opportunities to save more during higher-earning months.
 If you’re realistic about your earning expectations, live within your means and commit to creating systems (and sticking to them!) it will make it much easier to achieve your financial goals and avoid getting into debt.

 Is your income inconsistent?
 Do you have strategies you use to manage your finances?
 If you have suggestions to share, I’d love to hear them!